A novel switched systems approach to nonconvex optimisation: Appendix

+In this paper, we focused on the convergence properties of the proposed optimisation dynamics represented by an ODE with respect to its independent variable $t$.
+On the other hand, in some applications, it is useful to consider the computational time required to reach a solution (referred to as runtime or execution time).
+Motivated by this, in this section, we perform a numerical comparison (in terms of execution time) of the proposed optimisation dynamics with three discrete-time methods available in MATLAB via the \texttt{fmincon} function.
+For this comparison, we considered the real-world building heating optimisation problem presented in Section~\ref{sec:examples:heatSharing}.

+To compare the solutions of the optimisation dynamics with discrete-time algorithms, we approximated the solutions using Matlab's \texttt{ode23s} solver with a relative error tolerance of $1\times10^{-6}$ and active constraint tolerance of $1\times10^{-10}$.
+Note that this choice is independent of the presented theory.
+A comparison of the trajectories generated by each of the methods is given in Figure~\ref{comparisonFigure}.
+We also provide in Table~\ref{tab:times} the total execution time of each of the methods.

+While the proposed method is slower in real-time execution compared to the discrete-time methods, this is not surprising since ODE solvers are generally computationally more expensive.
+Note that for the example considered in Section~\ref{sec:examples:heatSharing}, the time horizon for the independent variable (see Fig.~4) is 5~seconds, and the execution time is still significantly faster than real-time.
+This demonstrates that the algorithm is suitable for real-time applications such as those in \cite{steginkUnifyingEnergyBasedApproach2017}.
+Nevertheless, computational times will depend on the specific problem setup and the choice of ODE solver.

 \begin{IEEEbiography}[{ }]{Joel Ferguson} received his B.Eng.
 (Hons) in Mechatronic Engineering from the University of Newcastle in 2013, being awarded the Dean’s medal and University medal.
-He received his Ph.D. in Electrical Engineering from the same institution in 2018.
-Since this time, Joel has held a lecturing appointment at the University of Newcastle teaching system modelling and control.
-His research interests include nonlinear control, port-Hamiltonian systems, nonholonomic systems and robotics. \end{IEEEbiography}
+He received his Ph.D. in Electrical Engineering from the same institution in 2018 where he went on to hold a lecturing position in mechatronics from 2019 - 2024.
+In 2024 he joined the Maynooth International Engineering College as an assistant professor in electronic engineering.
+His research interests include nonlinear control, port-Hamiltonian systems and robotics. \end{IEEEbiography}